Memory-efficient structured convex optimization via extreme point sampling: Discussion

 \section{Discussion}

-\paragraph{Comparison with \citet{yurtsever2019scalable}.} In Section~\ref{Sec:Methodology}, we saw that it is possible to generate and store samples of a near-feasible, near-optimal solution to~$\eqref{prob:SDPlin}$ using Algorithm~\ref{Algo1} with working memory that is independent of the approximation parameter~$\epsilon$ and limited to $\mathcal{O}(d+n)$.
-This memory requirement differs from the $\mathcal{O}(d+rn/\epsilon)$ working memory required by the algorithm given by~\citet{yurtsever2019scalable}.
-The difference arises due the fact that we only aim to provide a sampled representation of the approximate solution rather than generate a near best rank $r$ approximation of the solution, or recover the exact solution matrix.
-In the special case of \textsc{MaxCut}, our sample-based representation is sufficient to implement the Goemans-Williamson rounding scheme.
-This allows us to implement an $(1-\epsilon)\alpha_{GW}$ approximation algorithm for~\textsc{MaxCut} using memory linear in~$n$ and independent of~$\epsilon$. \citet{yurtsever2019scalable} have performed numerical experiments which show that their method is capable of handling~\eqref{prob:relaxedMC} with $n\approx 8\cdot 10^6$ on a computer with 16 GB RAM.
-Our preliminary numerical results (see Section~\ref{sec:ComputationalResults}) are perhaps less promising in terms of practical convergence rate.
+\paragraph{Comparison with Yurtsever et al.~\cite{yurtsever2019scalable}} In Section~\ref{Sec:Methodology}, we saw that it is possible to generate and store samples of a near-feasible, near-optimal solution to~$\eqref{prob:SDPlin}$ using Algorithm~\ref{Algo1} with working memory that is independent of the approximation parameter~$\epsilon$ and limited to $\mathcal{O}(d+n)$.
+This memory requirement differs from the $\mathcal{O}(d+rn/\zeta)$ working memory used by the algorithm given by Yurtsever et al.~\cite{yurtsever2019scalable} to achieve $\|X-\widehat{X}\|_{\star} \leq (1+\zeta)\|X-[X]_r\|_{\star}$).
+Here, $\widehat{X}$ is the rank-$r$ approximation produced by their algorithm and $[X]_r$ is the best rank-$r$ approximation of the solution $X$.
+The difference arises because we only aim to provide a sampled representation of the approximate solution rather than generate a near best rank $r$ approximation of the solution, or recover the exact solution matrix.
+In the special case of \textsc{MaxCut}, our sample-based representation is sufficient to implement an $(1-\epsilon)\alpha_{GW}$ approximation algorithm based on the Goemans-Williamson rounding scheme using memory linear in~$n$ and independent of~$\epsilon$.
+Yurtsever et al.~\cite{yurtsever2019scalable} have performed numerical experiments which show that their method is capable of handling~\eqref{prob:relaxedMC} with $n\approx 8\cdot 10^6$ on a computer with 16 GB RAM.
+Our preliminary numerical results (see Section~\ref{sec:ComputationalResults}) are perhaps less promising in terms of practical convergence rate, but are competitive in terms of memory usage.